cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Opening a file and changing bytes do not change them to the file anymore (you need to explicitly save now) Added an option to the processlist to filter out system processes Added a system to let users sign their tables so you know you can trust their tables.
-Memory record dropdown lists can now reference those of others. (memoryrecorddescription)
+Memory record dropdown lists can now reference those of others.
+USe as entry text: (memoryrecorddescription)